4

 as transcribed by his wife Jean Herron Huth.

-Jerry V. Huths' Recollections and Photos © Jerry V. Huth 2013.
+Jerry V. Huths' WW-II Recollections and Photos © Jerry V. Huth 2013.

 Paratrooper training was very rigorous, and the paratroopers were isolated from all the other men at Fort Benning.
 Trainees jogged three miles before breakfast and then had physical training involving rope climbing, falling, rolling and tumbling.
 The training was designed to push men to their physical limits, and any who could not keep up were immediately washed out.
 Only about half the men who entered training got their jump wings.
 Jerry was lucky that he had already been training to enter the NYC fire department and was in very good condition.